 ‘Nothing’ is a very familiar and common word.
 It is also a word prone to a type of confusion and mistaken use.
 It has, as a word and a concept, a tendency to become ‘something’.
 And when ‘nothing’ becomes something in its own right, it becomes nonsensical and absurd.
 As an articulated abstract and generic negation it is not a thing.
 But the understanding of nothing as abstract negation is a developed and conscious thought.
 ‘Nothing’ may appear and operate in the undeveloped, unwary, or unreflective mind as a concrete ‘something’.

 ‘Nothing’ is a negative indefinite pronoun.
 It is a negative.
 As a negative or a negation it is, as Plato and Aristotle said of negative statement in general, dependent upon prior affirmation for its usefulness, its specificity, and its clarity.
-As a negation, it suffers from a lack of specificity and a lack of boundedness even in the abstract; it is, therefore, difficult to understand, to remember, and to think.
+‘Nothing’, as a negation, suffers from a lack of specificity and a lack of boundedness; it is, therefore, difficult to understand, to remember, and to think.
 The usefulness and determinateness of a negation depends upon prior affirmation.
 For the mind and for the organism there has to be some history of ‘yes’ before there can be a meaningful ‘no’.

 ‘Nothing’ is also an indefinite.
-The abstract affirmation upon which this negation depends is an indefinite: a ‘thing’ is an object of any kind, physical or mental.
+The abstract affirmation upon which ‘nothing’ depends is an indefinite: a ‘thing’ is an object of any kind, physical or mental.

 And ‘nothing’ is also a pronoun, a pro-form noun that may take the place of a noun and perform the function of a noun.
 And a noun is simply the name of a thing.

-‘Nothing’ is notoriously slippery and difficult to grasp and handle as a concept.
+‘Nothing’ is notoriously slippery and difficult to grasp and handle.
 ‘Nothing’ is also so common in use that we may pass over its strangeness without pause.
 Both its slipperiness and its commonness are worth pondering and laboring over.

 Linguists point out that the logical symmetry of affirmation and negation is belied by their asymmetry in actually existing natural language.
 Affirmation is by far the greater part of natural language.
 Negation in natural language appears as a marked and dependent child of affirmation.
 And yet, the very act of judgment depends as much upon negation as affirmation.
 Negation and the negative, however vital, slip through the fingers that might apprehend them.